-Vegan Lentil Shepherds Pie with Parsnip Mashed Potatoes
+Vegan Lentil Shepherds Pie

-Vegan Lentil Shepherd's Pie with Parsnip Mashed Potatoes
+Vegan Lentil Shepherds Pie

 For the Filling

-2 tablespoon extra virgin olive oil
+- 2 tablespoons extra virgin olive oil

-3 large carrots, peeled and finely chopped (about 1 cup)
+- 3 carrots, peeled and finely chopped

-2 cups peeled and diced celery root (about 1 medium size celeriac)
+- 2 cups peeled and diced celery root, about 1 medium size celeriac

-3/4 cup uncooked lentils, rinsed
+- 3/4 cup uncooked brown lentils, rinsed and picked over

-3 tablespoons tomato paste
+- 3 tablespoons tomato paste

-1/2 cup vegetable broth
+- 1/2 cup vegetable broth

-1 teaspoon dried thyme
+- 1 teaspoon dried thyme

-1 teaspoon dried oregano
+- 1 teaspoon dried oregano

 For the Parsnip Mashed Potato Topping